Much at stake as Supreme Court weighs future of ‘Obamacare’

 WASHINGTON (AP) — When the Supreme Court weighs the fate of “Obamacare,” arguments will revolve around arcane points of law like severability — whether the justices can surgically snip out part of the law and leave the rest.

 But what’s at stake has real-world consequences for just about every American, as well as the health care industry, a major source of jobs and tax revenues.
-Whether the Affordable Care Act stays, goes, or is significantly changed, will affect the way life is lived in the U.S.
+Whether the Affordable Care Act stays, goes or is significantly changed will affect the way life is lived in the U.S.

 The argument against the law from the Trump administration and conservative states is that the 10-year-old statute was rendered unconstitutional in its entirety when Congress dialed down to zero a penalty on those remaining uninsured.
 The court has shifted solidly to the political right under President Donald Trump.
 Here’s a look at some of what’s at stake if the opponents of the law prevail: